NextFTC/NextFTC-Docs-v1/src/nextftc/hardware/motors-and-servos/motors.md

 ## `MotorGroup`

 `MotorGroup` is a container for multiple `Controllables` (e.g. `MotorEx`) that are mechanically linked.
-The first motor passed to it is the "leader" and the rest are "followers."
-The leader is the one whose encoder will be read.
+The first motor passed to it is the *leader* and the rest are *followers.* The leader is the one whose encoder will be read.

 As `MotorGroup` implements `Controllable`, it can be passed anywhere you would normally pass a `MotorEx`.
 Creating a `MotorGroup` is easy: